Vice Provost and Dean of Research

 Staff, Office of Technology Licensing (OTL)

-BioErik Nielsen is part of the Business Development and Marketing Team (BDM) at Stanford's Office of Technology Licensing (OTL), specifically tasked with the "Search and Rescue" of marketing contacts and company data, preliminary technical marketing to those contacts/companies, social media management, and special projects as needed.
-He's worked for Stanford since early 2018.
+BioErik Nielsen (he/him/his) is part of the Business Development and Marketing Team (BDM) at Stanford's Office of Technology Licensing (OTL), specifically tasked with the "Search and Rescue" of marketing contacts and company data, preliminary technical marketing, including liaising with inventors and push marketing management, social media management, and special projects as needed.
+He's worked for Stanford's OTL since early 2018.

 B.A.
 Psychology, UC Davis

-Past experience includes operations, inventory control and data management, accounts receivable, purchasing, and he's held volunteer, member-elected positions as both Board Member at-large and Treasurer for a local non-profit in Sacramento, CA.
+Past experience includes operations, inventory control and data management, accounts receivable, purchasing, and he's held volunteer, member-elected positions as both Board Member at-large and Treasurer for a non-profit local to him in Sacramento, CA.